-The manufacturer shall submit the source and type of all constituent concrete materials, and the proposed blend of cementitious materials for approval in the template format included in Appendix A of this Technical Specification to the Director - Bridge Construction, Maintenance and Asset Management or nominated delegate.
+The manufacturer shall submit the source and type of all constituent concrete materials, and the proposed blend of cementitious materials for approval in the template format included in Appendix A of this specification to the Director (Structures Construction Materials) or nominated delegate.
 Upon acceptance of the mix an approval certificate will be issued.